aifatelescope/datared/book/background-info.md

 At this point, we can briefly discuss an image as recorded by a camera.

 Recall that images of stars are not "point-like", but follow the profile of the *Point Spread Function* (PSF).
 For images obtained by simple ground-based telescopes, the origin of the PSF is dominated by astronomical seeing, that is by refraction in bubbles of air with varying refractive index, which are rapidly moving through the line of sight due to atmospheric turbulence.
 The images we record through those telescopes get blurred by this PSF.
-Mathematically, the observed image can be seen as a convolution of the actual scene with this PSF.
-The result of this convolution gets sampled on the pixel array of the detector.
+Mathematically, the observed image can be seen as a convolution of the actual scene with the PSF.
+The result of this convolution gets sampled by the pixel array of the detector.

 Also recall that the PSF is wavelength-dependent: ground-based images obtained through a red filter will be significantly sharper than images in a blue band.